-For many of us, after struggling to make it a certain ways along our spiritual path, we get discouraged.
-We’ve recognized a few faults, and we’re filled to the brim with good intentions to tackle them.
+For many of us, after struggling to make it a certain ways along our spiritual path, we find it discouraging.
+We now recognize a few faults.
+And we’re full to the brim with good intentions to tackle them.
 Some we’ve already knocked down a peg or two.
 We’ve come upon some decidedly wrong conclusions and attitudes in ourselves and, using all the willpower at our command, we mean to make them right.
 But try as we might, we don’t make much of a dent.
 We scratch our heads and we ask ourselves: Why?

-Blind to what’s really going on, we’re inclined to give up.
+We’re ready to give up because we’re blind to what’s really going on.
 Why bother if it’s so useless to try.
 Here, people, is where we make our gravest mistake.
 So now, are we ready for some stronger medicine?
 OK.
 Let’s talk about images.

 From practically the time we were born, we have been creating our own impressions about this thing we call life.
 It shows up pervasively and routinely as well as suddenly and unexpectedly, and based on what we experience, our minds form conclusions.
 Something unfortunate happens—one of the many unavoidable hardships of life—and we make a generalization based on it.
 Roll forward a few clicks and now we have a rock solid, preconceived idea about the way things are.
 The only problem is, most of the time our conclusions are wrong.